daenikon/1.4.A11/linux/Books/The_Linux_Command_Line.md

 8. `tee` command
 9. Double quotes suppress everything except "$", "\" and "`"
 10. Single quotes suppress everything.
+11. Load average refers to the number of processes that are waiting to run, that is, the number of processes that are in a runnable state and are sharing the CPU.
+Three values are shown, each for a different period of time.
+The first is the average for the last 60 seconds, the next the previous 5 minutes, and finally the previous 15 minutes.
+Values less than 1.0 indicate that the machine is not busy.

 ## File Descriptor
 There's **stdin**, **stdout** and **stderr**.
 To redirect standard error we must refer to its